Corstorphine Road

 What We Are Doing

-When excess rainwater is discharged, the new screens will ensure any sewer related debris does not end up in the Water of Leith.
+When excess rainwater is discharged, the new screens ensure any sewer related debris does not end up in the Water of Leith.

 Why We Are Doing It